-> The Ragi Oats Thepla Recipe is a healthy preparation of the range of Gujarati Theplas.
-The addition of ragi and oats to the thepla makes it packed with nutrition, taste and adds nutty flavor to the thepla.
+The Ragi Oats Thepla Recipe is a healthy preparation of the range of Gujarati Theplas.
+The addition of ragi and oats to the thepla makes it packed with nutrition, and taste and adds a nutty flavor to thepla.
 Unlike traditional thepla, this needs to be eaten fresh.
 However, this thepla is great for high protein, making it the best breakfast for diabetics.

 3. Ragi Balls Karnataka Style

 This Ragi Recipe is an authentic dish of Karnataka.
 It is a staple food for farmers who resides in the rural parts of Karnataka.
 It is an art to make this at your house as the proportion and technique have to be right.
 Usually, Ragi mudde is made in a deep pot with water being boiled and then we add ragi flour and whisked till it thickens.
 Then Ragi mixture can be shaped into balls after it cools.
 Ragi is a staple ingredient of Karnataka and Jharkhand.
-It is used in many forms making it a good breakfast for sugar patients.
+It is used in many forms making it a good breakfast option for Indian diabetics patients.

 4. Vegetable Ragi Momo Recipe

-The ragi momo Recipe is a simple and healthy recipe made from few ingredients, finger millet and sautéed vegetables.
+The ragi momo Recipe is a simple and healthy recipe made from a few ingredients, finger millet, and sautéed vegetables.
 Since these dumplings are made with ragi, they have to be served hot right out of the steamer.
 The Ragi Momo tastes delicious and makes a perfect breakfast for Diabetics or snacks.
 However, you must know that Ragi is a little dry flour.
-So you should eat when it is hot and fresh to enjoy its goodness and taste.
+So you should eat it when it is hot and fresh to enjoy its goodness and taste.

 5. Ragi Oatmeal Kanji Recipe